-Corrective Action: The Town of Pine Knoll Shores employs only 32 people on a full-time basis with over two-thirds of those employees in a police, fire, or public works capacity.
+Corrective Action: The Town of Pine Knoll Shores employs only 33 people on a full-time basis with over two-thirds of those employees in a police, fire, or public works capacity.
 The Town's ability to segregate duties in the Finance Department is limited by staffing levels with adequate knowledge or expertise of the subject matter.
-However, because the town continues to seek ways to provide strong internal controls and segregation of duties, credit card bills will be reconciled by Human Resources Officer/Administrative Support Specialist and payroll will be done the Tax Collector.
+However, because the town continues to seek ways to provide strong internal controls and segregation of duties, a part time permit technician will now be processing permit fees and violations in place of the Tax Collector.